Headshots with Glasses: How to Avoid Glare and Get a Clean Shot

 But you wear glasses every day.
 Your headshot should look like you.
 Here's how to make it work.

-The Glare Problem
+The Glare Problem (and How to Fix It)

 Glare happens when light reflects off your lenses directly into the camera.
 The fix is angle: either yours or the light's.